MUSIC THERAPY PROGRAMMING For Kids age 5-8

 Based on the groundbreaking work of Dr. Kate Gfeller, University of Iowa and Advisory Board member, FHSR expanded our music programming to include Music Therapy for children living with hearing loss, a long-time goal of the Foundation.

-Schedule and locations along with registration will be available in October 2022, we hope you join us for this tuition-free program.
+We hope you join us for this tuition-free program.

-MTME Summer Tuition Free Music Therapy Program, the newest Music to My Ears program component,
+The newest Music to My Ears program component,

-will launch its first Session this summer for DHH kids ages 5-8
+for DHH kids ages 5-8

 Our professional music therapists are trained to provide musical experiences that are fun and accessible to kids with a variety of hearing profiles.